reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 ### Spring Cloud AWS

-We will be using [Spring Cloud AWS](https://awspring.io/) to establish connection and interact with the SNS service, rather than using the SNS SDK provided by AWS directly.
+We will be using <a href="https://awspring.io/" target="_blank">Spring Cloud AWS</a> to establish connection and interact with the SNS service, rather than using the SNS SDK provided by AWS directly.
 Spring Cloud AWS is a wrapper around the official AWS SDKs, which significantly simplifies configuration and provides simple methods to interact with AWS services.

 The main dependency that we will need is `spring-cloud-aws-starter-sns`, which contains all SNS related classes needed by our application.